 Every number is infinite, there is no difference.

 Of the Star of Nuit, it is said in AL, I: 9,

 Worship then the Khabs, and behold my light shed over you!

-The magical weapons are the Aspigillum for the sprinkling of the lustral water, and the Censor for the perfumes.
 The magical power of the 15th path is that of Astrology; the starry wisdom of the 15th path should not be confused with popular notions of astrology.

-The ancient Greeks named the constellational home of Sirius as ‘Dog’, and Sirius, its brightest star, the ‘Dog Star’.
+2. The Greeks named the constellational home of Sirius as ‘Dog’, and Sirius, its brightest star, the ‘Dog Star’.
 If we take what the epic poets wrote at face value then we may conclude that the Greeks and Romans supposed the occultation of Sirius or ‘dog days’, coinciding with summer heat, to be an ill omen.
 Curiously, they also thought this caused women to become sexually aroused.
 We must suppose they also found that disagreeable.
-By this time, all knowledge of the ‘space marks’, the occult alignments of the stars, was long forgotten or otherwise systematically repressed.
+By this time, all knowledge of the ‘space marks’, the occult alignments of the stars, was long forgotten or had otherwise been systematically repressed.

 5. ‘Gematria’, pp. 43, 777 and other Qabalistic Writings of Aleister Crowley [Samuel Weiser 1973].

-© Oliver St. John 2019
+© Oliver St. John 2020